The Bay Hotel is one of Cape Towns premier beach front hotels located in vibrant Camps Bay.

 Security measures: There is a security guard at the gate and all guests are given a guest pass to allow entry into the property.
 There are security guards on duty in the grounds 24 hours a day.

 Fire safety: Yes there are fire prevention measures in place as befitting a five-star hotel.

 Laundry facilities: Available at an extra charge,

-Money: Money exchange is possible.
+Money: Money exchange is possible at the days bank rate less a commission charge.
 There are electronic safes in all the rooms.